2022 Annual Registration and Practice Permit Renewal

 A PDF invoice will be sent by email@example.com.

 Credit Card (VISA or MASTERCARD).
-To pay with a credit card, log-in to your online profile at www.agrologistsmanitoba.ca using your email/username and your password.
+To pay with a credit card, log-in to your online profile at www.agrologistsmanitoba.ca using your username and password.

 Cheque.
 Pay by cheque payable to Manitoba Institute of Agrologists.
 If someone else is paying on your behalf, please include your last name and registration number on the cheque.